Masaki Watai

-Masaki Watai (渡井 理己, Watai Masaki) is a Japanese professional footballer who plays as an attacking midfielder for Portuguese Primeira Liga club Boavista, on loan from Tokushima Vortis.
+Masaki Watai (渡井 理己, Watai Masaki) is a Japanese professional footballer who plays as an attacking midfielder and currently play for Kashiwa Reysol.

 Career

 Watai was born in Shizuoka Prefecture on 18 July 1999.
 After graduating from Shizuoka Gakuen High School, he joined J2 League club Tokushima Vortis in 2018.
 On 6 June, he debuted against Tochigi SC in Emperor's Cup.

 Watai was loaned to Portuguese club, Boavista for the 2022–23 season.
+On 8 July 2023, Watai was again sent on a season-long loan to Boavista, this time with a future option to buy.

+On 29 December 2024, Watai announce official transfer to J1 club, Kashiwa Reysol from 2025 season.